Al-Nawawi: Creed

-Relationship with the Mamluk Sultanate
+Relationship with Baybars

-Nawawi drew the ire of Mamluk Sultan Rukn al-Din Baybars twice.
-Once when he wrote on behalf of residents of Damascus that if Baybars do not stop taxing people illegally then Allah will tax his deed in al-akhira who sought relief from heavy tax burdens during a drought that lasted many years.
+Al-Nawawi drew the ire of Mamluk Sultan Rukn al-Din Baybars twice.
+Once, at a time when the people of Damascus sought relief from a heavy tax burden after a years-long drought, Al-Nawawi wrote that if Baybars did not stop taxing its residents abusively then Allah will tax his misdeed in the afterlife.
 This prompted Baybars to threaten to expel him from Damascus.
 To this, he responded:"As for myself, threats do not harm me or mean anything to me.
 They will not keep me from advising the ruler, for I believe that this is obligatory upon me and others."